XM Broker Review 2023

 Deposits and Withdrawals at XM

 The deposit and withdrawals at XM are free of any additional cost for any of the available methods.
-Traders in Nigeria can deposit and withdraw through Credit/Debit Cards, Ewallets, and wire transfers.
+XM also covers all the transaction expense (if incurred) for every available funding method.
+Traders in Nigeria can deposit and withdraw through Credit/Debit Cards, E-wallets, and wire transfers.

 This bonus at XM is available to all the new clients who can deposit multiple times in the first 30 days until the maximum bonus of $500 is availed.

-Apart from this, XM also rewards for referrals made by the existing clients.
+Apart from this, XM also rewards referrals made by existing clients.
 Each successful referral will reward the traders with 35$.

 Compared to other regulated forex brokers in Nigeria, we found the bonus offerings to be fairly attractive.

 Do we Recommend XM?

 Yes, XM is a safe broker & Nigerian traders can trade with them.